A note to the ladies about gentlemen in kilts

 For my readers not familiar with the term, being “pantsed” usually happened during gym class (a.k.a.
 “PE”).
 Since gym shorts don’t have belts, it’s very easy for another kid to creep up behind you, grab your shorts, and pull them down to your knees.
 Boys and girls had separate classes, but were often in the same gymnasium or on the same field together.

-What are you doing when you life a man’s kilt?
+What are you doing when you lift a man’s kilt?
 The same thing that those bullies were doing back in junior high school when they yanked down his shorts.
 It makes no difference what’s under the kilt or gym shorts.
 It’s embarrassing.
 If you never got pantsed as a kid, you wouldn’t understand how that memory can come flooding back when someone grabs the kilt.

 A final comment: When I’ve grumbled about kilt comments in the past, women have often told me that it’s just not the same for me as it is for them.
 I get that.
 A 120-pound (55kg) woman isn’t likely to feel safe when a man twice her size is giving her unwanted attention.
 There’s a sense of vulnerability that I just don’t feel, because I’m 6’5″ (1.95m) tall and I don’t view the woman that’s grabbing my kilt as a physical threat.